 One benefit of RPA is role-based access.
 By using role-based access, RPA bots make sure that the correct people are accessing private information as necessary.
 RPA allows healthcare providers to control data access.
 This control is especially important as doctors, IT staff or claims departments all need varying levels of access.
 Even better, RPA can be set up to automatically keep detailed audit histories.
 This data can be made available to internal or external auditors to assist in their investigations.

 With robots handling many time-consuming tasks, they allow employees to focus on more strategic projects.
 A software robot’s expense is typically one-fifth of the cost of a full-time healthcare staff member.
 With RPA, healthcare providers can leverage a cost-effective workforce and significantly reduce operating costs.

 4. Less repetitive work

-With RPA, your staff can focus on delivering care rather than entering data.
+With RPA, healthcare staff can focus on delivering care rather than entering data.
 For example, nurses spend a large portion of time monitoring email inboxes or entering information in multiple applications.
-With RPA, the bots can take over repetitive human tasks that then allows them to focus on what their role is.
+With RPA, the bots can take over repetitive human tasks – this allows them to focus on the core of their role and the unique care they can provide as a human caregiver.
 In the case of nurses, they can focus less on data entry or application entry tasks and more on patient care.

 If a healthcare provider chooses to implement RPA, how do they decide which processes to automate?
 There are many manual patient-facing and back-office processes available for automation.
-Here are 5 examples of processes and use cases ready for RPA:
+Here are 5 examples of healthcare RPA use cases:

 1. Easier patient appointment scheduling